CC-Next/CC-Next/README.md

 ## About

 Our intent here is to provide bleeding edge builds of [CC:T](https://github.com/cc-tweaked/CC-Tweaked) with some extra features from pull requests thrown in.
-We expect to have bugs and issues and thats the point, we also are not holding to ourselves to the same version migration requirements that CC:T has.
+We expect to have bugs and issues and that's the point, we also are not holding to ourselves to the same version migration requirements that CC:T has.

 ## Quality